 Standing here facing a sea of expectant faces, I notice my hands are shaking and they continue to do so during the first six slides.
-My body is feeling anxious but curiously I'm not worrying about this presentation.
+My body is telling me is telling me it's been feeling anxious but curiously I had not been consciously concerned about this presentation.

 I am so intrigued by my body's reaction that I share it with the attendees at this Taste of Mindfulness Lunch and Learn.
-Using myself to demonstrate how stress impacts the body.
+Using myself to demonstrate how the stress response impacts the body.

 But what was going on with me and why did it stop after the first few slides?